 It’s that looking-back time of the year again, and I’m going to reflect on some of the brilliant but under-the-radar campaigns that truly captured my eyes.
-I love these because they illustrate the power of personalization, smart uses of data and the potential of a robust email service platform.

 Dynamic lists blow past ticket target